-has a list of movies (like Little Miss Sunshine, above) that are about family members supporting each other – as Elizabeth did for Mary.
+Movies (like Little Miss Sunshine, above) are about family members supporting each other – as Elizabeth did for Mary.

 Priests in the Bible – what did they do?

 Priests or kohen(like Elizabeth’s husband Zechariah) were specialists in worship and religion.
 It was their responsibility as holy men to perform ritual acts which were forbidden to ordinary people and might even be dangerous to them.

 The duties of the priests of Israel were: